-Asthma is the most prevalent chronic respiratory condition worldwide, affecting over 300 million people.[1]
-While the exact causes of the condition are not fully understood,[2] a growing body of evidence suggests that environmental factors, in particular ambient air pollution, are involved.
+Asthma is the most prevalent chronic respiratory condition worldwide, affecting over 300 million people.
+Although the exact causes of the condition are not fully understood, a growing body of evidence suggests that environmental factors, in particular ambient air pollution, are involved.
 The possibility that sustained exposure to air pollution affects the onset and exacerbation of asthma cases is biologically plausible.
-Indeed, the UK Committee on the Medical Effects of Air Pollution has proposed a set of pathways through which such effects may operate in [3].
-Potential mechanisms include oxidative stress and damage, airway remodelling, inflammatory pathways and immunological effects, and enhancing respiratory sensitisation to allergens.[4]
-While it is likely that individual pollutants bear some direct responsibility in the operation of these mechanistic pathways, it remains methodologically challenging to separate independent effects from those caused by other constituents of air pollution which may be contemporaneously emitted [3].
-Nonetheless, nitrogen dioxide (NO2) concentration is often used as a marker for local transport-related air pollution in epidemiological studies.[5]
+Indeed, the UK Committee on the Medical Effects of Air Pollution has proposed a set of pathways through which such effects may operate.
+Potential mechanisms include oxidative stress and damage, airway remodelling, inflammatory pathways and immunological effects, and enhancing respiratory sensitization to allergens.
+Although it is likely that individual pollutants bear some direct responsibility in the operation of these mechanistic pathways, it remains methodologically challenging to separate independent effects from those caused by other constituents of air pollution which may be contemporaneously emitted.
+Nonetheless, nitrogen dioxide (NO2) concentration is often used as a marker for local transportrelated air pollution in epidemiological studies.

 Much of the existing observational evidence linking various pollutants to cases of asthma focuses on paediatric cases.
-A recent survey by Bowatte et al. suggests that early childhood exposure to traffic-related air pollution is related to increased incidence of asthma and, indeed, that some of this effect is directly attributable to NO2 [6].
-Globally, effects of NO2 exposure on asthma are sizeable, with Achakulwisut et al. estimating that 4 million new paediatric cases could be attributable to the pollutant annually [5].
-While the biological framework above does not preclude an effect on asthma onset or exacerbation later in life, findings from the literature on adult populations remain inconsistent [7,8,9,10,11].
+A recent survey by Bowatte et al. suggests that early childhood exposure to traffic-related air pollution is related to increased incidence of asthma and indeed that some of this effect is directly attributable to NO2.
+Globally, effects of NO2 exposure on asthma are sizeable, with Achakulwisut et al. estimating that 4 million new paediatric cases could be attributable to the pollutant annually.
+Whereas the biological framework above does not preclude an effect on asthma onset or exacerbation later in life, findings from the literature on adult populations remain inconsistent.7-11

 There are relatively few past studies focusing on the potential health effects of ambient pollution on the older population.
-Yet co-morbidities in older groups make management of asthma more difficult, and about two-thirds of asthma-related deaths occur among people over 65 years old [12].
-Our study is probably most similar to research by Lindgren et al. of adults aged 18-77 in southern Sweden [13].
+Yet co-morbidities in older groups make management of asthma more difficult, and about two-thirds of asthma-related deaths occur among people >65 years old.
+Our study is probably most similar to research by Lindgren et al. of adults aged 18-77 in southern Sweden.
 However, the present study focuses on over-50 year olds and introduces a medication-based indicator of asthma in addition to self-reported diagnoses.
-We use rich survey microdata that allows us to relate estimated levels of ambient pollution at each respondent's residential address to asthma as well as a range of potentially confounding socioeconomic and health-related factors.
-The ability to observe such variables at individual respondent level is particularly valuable, because exposure to pollutants and any associated health impacts may be affected by socioeconomic characteristics and individual behaviours [14].
+We use rich survey microdata that allows us to relate estimated levels of ambient pollution at each respondent's residential address to asthma, as well as a range of potentially confounding socioeconomic and health-related factors.
+The ability to observe such variables at individual respondent level is particularly valuable, because exposure to pollutants and any associated health impacts may be affected by socioeconomic characteristics and individual behaviours.
 Studies using area-based averages find it difficult to examine such relationships.

 The present study was carried out using data from the Republic of Ireland, where the national ambient air quality is relatively high.
-The EU Directive which governs the legal limits above which ambient air pollutants should not rise (2008/50/EC) limits annual mean concentrations of NO2 at 40ug/mg (21 parts per billion).
-An exceedance in this dimension of the directive has only been observed once in Ireland (in 2009) between the years 2007-2017.[15]
+The EU Directive that governs the legal limits above which ambient air pollutants should not rise (2008/50/ EC) limits annual mean concentrations of NO2 at 40 μg/mg [21 parts per billion (ppb)].
+An exceedance in this dimension of the directive has only been observed once in Ireland (in 2009) between the years 2007-2017.
 Although longitudinal data on health outcomes and many socioeconomic characteristics are available in the dataset, longitudinal pollution exposure data are not yet available for the relevant years.
 In addition, changes in the structure of questions across survey waves made it difficult to reliably identify the timing of asthma incidence.
 These data limitations meant that this study estimated cross-sectional models of asthma prevalence rather than the incidence of asthma among older age groups and prevented us from examining causal mechanisms.